tedteske/ndplex/README.md

     as_tri() : Prints ndplex as a triangle (if 2D), tetrahedron (if 3D),
                 4-simplex (if 4D), etc.

-and the following supporting functions:
+and the following aditional utility functions:

 oeis(array, size=None, trim=False):
     Searches OEIS.org for sequence in each array row and prints results.